duco-lebens/travel-app/README.md

 Open a browser at http://localhost:8080/

 ## Author
-Made by Duco Lebens contact info on my Github page
+Made by Duco Lebens.
+Contact info on my Github page

 ## Credits
 Code used found in Udacity's front-end webdevelopers course material and